 All students will pay this one-time fee in their first semester as a full-time student.
-It covers the cost of for online biblical resource licence, an electronic tool and resource for Bible study, used in many Bible and theology classes.
+It covers the cost for an online biblical resource licence.
+This electronic tool and resource for Bible study is used in many Bible and theology classes.
+Transfer students with extensive credits in Bible and Theology may not be required to purchase this resource; determination will be made on an individual basis.